READING IS MAGIC

 Reading is Magic (RIM) is a free summer and afterschool reading program for 2nd to 4th grade students in the Santa Fe Public Schools.
 It is a collaboration between our school and Reading Quest, a nonprofit organization dedicated to children’s literacy.
 Rayna Dineen, Reading Quest’s founder and executive director, started Reading is Magic when she was the principal of Santa Fe School for the Arts & Sciences.
 Every Wednesday, we pick up students in our school bus from three nearby schools – Sweeney Elementary, Cesar Chavez, and Ramirez Thomas.
-The after school program is led by our own Aurora Hvidsten, Unicorn Preschool-Pre K Teacher.
-Leilani Maloney, our Stargazer Assistant Teacher and K-2 Drama Teacher, is the Assistant RIM Afterschool Teacher.
-Our own 6th to 8th grade students have received extensive training to be reading tutors.
+The after school program is led by teachers at our school, and our own Middle School students are trained to be reading tutors.

 In the spirit of modeling service and providing meaningful service opportunities for our students, Santa Fe School for the Arts & Sciences is committed to Reading is Magic and our role in advancing a collective impact solution to the problem of low literacy in our community.

 Reading is Magic is a part of Opportunity Santa Fe’s Ready to Read Initiative, a collaboration co-chaired by Amy Miller, Executive Director of The May Center for Learning, and Perli Cunanan, Executive Director of Santa Fe School for Arts & Sciences.
-Key partners include Santa Fe Public Schools, May Center for Learning, Santa Fe School for the Arts & Sciences, Reading Quest, Communities in Schools, Santa Fe Literacy Volunteers, Santa Fe Food Depot, and Santa Fe Public Libraries.
+Key partners include Santa Fe Public Schools, May Center for Learning, Santa Fe School for the Arts & Sciences, Reading Quest, Santa Fe Literacy Volunteers, and Santa Fe Public Libraries.